Portrait photography is competitive, but rewarding if you create images that stand out. These tips will help you capture memorable shots.

 If you’re using autofocus, you might want to set your camera to use a single AF point and center that on an eye, focus, then re-frame the shot if necessary without changing the subject to camera distance or zoom.

 It’s extremely important to know the characteristics of the lenses you use for portraiture.
-Compression, distortion, depth of field, hyperfocal distance and diffraction are important considerations.
-The effects can be easily overlooked while shooting, but may rear their ugly heads after the fact.
+Compression, distortion, depth of field, hyperfocal distance, and diffraction are important considerations.
+The effects can be easily overlooked while shooting but may rear their ugly heads after the fact.

 Lens dynamics can also be used to your advantage.
-Shallow depth of field can help isolate your subject.
+A shallow depth of field can help isolate your subject.
 Perceived compression or expansion can help alter the impact of the surroundings in outdoor shoots.
 A hyperfocal chart can help you find the optimum focusing distance when your subject is farther away.

 Get to know what your lenses can do and how to get them to do it – or not do it, as the situation demands.
+By the way, if you set the ISO too high and it causes noise, you can always denoise the image in Luminar Neo with just a few clicks.
+Give it a try, it's easy and the results are amazing!

 The most common choice for a portrait camera angle is straight-on at the subject’s eye level.
 Choosing a different approach can be refreshing and dramatic, but be certain that your subject’s features are suited to the change.
 As a general rule, you should move away from your subject when using these tactics.